tomwalker/django_quiz/README.md

 * Custom message displayed for those that pass or fail a quiz
 * Custom permission (view_sittings) added, allowing users with that permission to view quiz results from users
 * A marking page which lists completed quizzes, can be filtered by quiz or user, and is used to mark essay questions
+* After selecting a larger pool of questions, a quiz can be set to show a random subset rather than all within the pool
+* Start and end times for sitting exams are recorded